Kutlay07/Transformer-Exercise/README.md

-I implemented Attention is All You Need Paper with small dataset that I made up.
+I implemented Attention is All You Need Paper from scratch with small dataset that I made up.